RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

 Service type value can be either ClusterIP or LoadBalancer.
 This is an optional configuration based on [k8s service types](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/).
 The default is ClusterIP.

-- username: \<your_email@your_domain.your_suffix\>

-persistentSpec:

-enabled: \<false/true\>

-Check your Redis Software nodes’ enabled/disabled flag for [persistency](https://redislabs.com/redis-features/persistence).
-The default is “false.”

 - storageClassName: “<span style="color: #ff0000;">gp2</span>“

 This specifies the [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) used for your nodes’ persistent disks.
-This is **mandatory** when persistence is enabled (for example, AWS uses “gp2” as a default and GKE uses “pd-standard” as a default).
+For example, AWS uses “gp2” as a default, GKE uses “standard” and Azure uses "default").

 - redisEnterpriseNodeResources: The [compute resources](https://docs.openshift.com/enterprise/3.2/dev_guide/compute_resources.html#dev-compute-resources) required for each node.
 - limits – specifies the max resources for a Redis node